Working with Finder Windows

 As under previous versions of the Mac OS, you can close all open Finder windows by holding down the Option key while you click the Close button in one of the windows.

 Moving Finder Windows

-You can move a Finder window around the desktop by dragging its title bar or its left, right, or bottom borders.
+You can move a Finder window around the desktop by dragging its title bar, borders, or anywhere else the metallic look is.

-Using the Icon, List, or Column Views for a Finder Window
+Using the Icon, List, or Columns Views for a Finder Window

-You can view Finder windows in three different views: Icon, List, and Column.
+You can view Finder windows in three different views: Icon, List, and Columns.

 Viewing a Finder Window in Icon View

 You can easily argue that icons made the Mac.
 Using friendly pictures to represent files and folders made the computer much friendlier and more approachable than any command line could ever hope to be.
 Mac OS X continues the use of icons to represent objects, and with their improved appearance under OS X, icons have never looked so good.